quantavil/obsidian/Java -lex/Object and Wrapper Class.md

 - Thus, **abstract classes** enforce **inheritance** (since they can’t be instantiated)

 - **abstract methods** enforce **overriding** (since they are incomplete with no implementation)

+##

+An **interface in Java** is a blueprint of a class.
+It has static constants and abstract methods.

+The interface in Java is _a mechanism to achieve [abstraction](https://www.javatpoint.com/abstract-class-in-java)_.
+There can be only abstract methods in the Java interface, not method body.
+It is used to achieve abstraction and multiple [inheritance in Java](https://www.javatpoint.com/inheritance-in-java).

+In other words, you can say that interfaces can have abstract methods and variables.
+It cannot have a method body.